katskillskat/katskills-org/_posts/2022-03-04-a new website.md

 categories: [Miscellaneous, Github, Website]
 ---

 The idea for this website is two-fold.
-1. That there could be a better place to have conversations online about the Catkills 2.
-That it would be cool if it were owned by the community of people who live here.
+1. That there could be a better place to have conversations online about the Catkills.
+2. That it would be cool if it were owned by the community of people who live here.

 Here are some founding principles, open to suggestion: